 - being unable to pass wind

-To relieve the symptoms, it's sometimes possible to unblock the bowel by putting in a tube called a stent.
+It's sometimes possible to unblock the bowel to relieve symptoms by putting in a tube called a stent.
 The surgeon puts a flexible tube with a light at the end (called an endoscope) into the bowel through your back passage.
 This is called a colonoscopy.

 The surgeon uses the endoscope to see where the blockage is and pushes the stent through it.
 The stent expands and holds the bowel open so that bowel motions can pass through again.
 The surgeon leaves the stent in the bowel to keep it open.
 As well as relieving symptoms, this procedure gives doctors time to plan an operation to remove the blocked part of the bowel.